bitovi/academy/src/typescript/1-why-typescript.md

   ```shell
    code . # if you are using VS Code
   ```
-   > The '.' after the editor is a shorthand to refer to the folder you're currently in
+   > The '.' after the editor is a shorthand to refer to the folder you’re currently in

 ### What You Need to Know

 In order to use TypeScript in the browser, we must compile the TypeScript code to plain JavaScript first.
 We will do this using our terminal in this example, but most often TypeScript will be compiled during a build process.

-✏️ Let's install TypeScript globally:
+✏️ Let’s install TypeScript globally:

 ```shell
 npm install -g typescript